 What should it say?

 This is up to the recommender writing your letter.
 However, what we hope to learn about you are additional qualities, characteristics and/or achievements that may not be clearly distinguished in other parts of your application.
-Maybe the sciences are not your strong suit, but you went to tutorials every day after school or attended extra workshops to raise your physics grade from a C to a B. Maybe you confided in a counselor about how to keep up with your schoolwork while dealing with a significant family situation.
+Maybe Calculus is not your strong suit, but you went to tutoring every day after school or attended extra workshops to raise your grade from a C to a B. Maybe you were the only student in your grade to take AP Spanish.
+Or maybe you confided in a counselor about how to keep up with your schoolwork while dealing with a significant family situation.
 Hearing directly from someone who can speak very specifically to your character, determination and ability to overcome challenges helps the admissions committee understand the full picture of who you are in order to make an informed admissions decision.

 When should I ask my recommender to write a letter for me?

 Now!
 As you might imagine, college application season is a very busy time for your teachers and counselors as well.
 They have many letters of recommendation to write and many different deadlines to meet, just like you – so do them a favor by asking well in advance (2-4 weeks) of the application deadline.
-This will help ensure a quality letter is written on your behalf, and that it reaches our office by January 15.
+This will help ensure that a quality letter is written on your behalf, and that it reaches our office by the deadline.
 You do not want to be scrambling to get everything submitted in time or worrying about whether your recommender sent their letter to us!
-And of course, always follow up with a nice thank you note.
+And of course, don’t forget to send your recommender a nice thank you note!

 Office of Admissions